aeternity/protocol/channels/OFF-CHAIN.md

   initiator_final := initiator_amount - floor(fee/2)
 else if initiator_amount > responder_amount
   initiator_final := initiator_amount - fee + responder_amount
-  responder_final := 0.0
+  responder_final := 0
 else
   responder_final := responder_amount - fee + initiator_amount
-  initiator_final := 0.0
+  initiator_final := 0
   ```

+This is an example distribution of the fee.
+If this is to be accepted as a
-This means that one of the parties will propose these final amounts in the
+norm - it means that one of the parties will propose these final amounts in the
 closing transaction and the other, also following this advise, will
 happily sign it.
+What ends up on-chain is the fee and the closing amounts of
+the parties.
+The process by which they got to agreement is not part of the
+protocol itself.

 ### `shutdown`